mcfnord/cem/src/ref/estate.md

 and tell emily I said goodnight see you tomorrow Apr 17, 2014 6:04:02 PM BANG: BUCK:

-== E & C Prior publications (declarations and motions) must be reviewed to assure all this is comprehensive per-person chronological.
 When you determined that John Dempsey was misusing the drug Lorazapam, what action did you take?
 Who did you contact?
-(I review his claims first... so I must ultimately review all his claims before my own interrogatives are completed.

 Yeah, this is a pre-req also. ok.
 I really need to review every declaration they've made before the court, in a methodical way, to construct these interrogatories. === THE PUBLISHING BAR GO TO CPS...
 DOES THE FIRST CPS PACKET SPECIFY A DAY THESE ARE READY?

+all mariela's
-	and I review and comment on primary documents The polygraph portion of the PsySex exam is a hurdle i might require later. so i want to do it now. set it up. == ALWAYS FIND A REASON WHY THIS CAN END LIL PROJECTS; all mariela's photos that i want to publish. https://picasaweb.google.com/107460598315429300090/Seattle2010 all mr. murphy's photos. i could attach dates just to those. in some permanent publishing format for pdf's 1. respond to intervener's crapfest. ok find electronic version.
+photos that i want to publish. https://picasaweb.google.com/107460598315429300090/Seattle2010

+all mr. murphy's photos. i could attach dates just to those.

+in some permanent publishing format for pdf's 1. respond to intervener's crapfest. ok find electronic version.
 PDF from sosa.
 	how do i search I FOUND IT.
 NEED A MOUSE.
 2. prepare